 Employees of our hotel concierge will be happy to help you organize your sightseeing tours, for more information contact email@example.com, please.

 The National Theatre in Prague is known as the Alma Mater of Czech opera, and as the national monument of Czech history and art.
-Guests of Best Western Kinsky Garden Prague hotel in the Lesser Town are invited to stroll across the Vltava River and visit this hub of Czech culture.
+Guests of BEST WESTERN Hotel Kinsky Garden in the Lesser Town are invited to stroll across the Vltava River and visit this hub of Czech culture.
 The National Theatre belongs to the most important Czech cultural institutions, with a rich artistic tradition, which was created and maintained by the most distinguished personalities in Czech society.

 Church of Our Lady of Victory